hummusbird/counterstrike.trade/README.md

 `https://github.com/facebook/react/archive/refs/tags/0.14.10.zip`

-if i owned the website 10.zip, i could create the subdomain `github.com∕facebook∕react∕archive∕refs∕tags∕0.14` for my the domain `10.zip`, and possibly serve whatever file i want to anyone that vists the site.
+if i owned the website 10.zip, i could create the subdomain `github.com∕facebook∕react∕archive∕refs∕tags∕0.14` for `10.zip`, and possibly serve whatever file i want to anyone that vists the site.
 I would replace all the forwardslashes with the ∕ character, and wouldn't even need to use the @ trick either. the final URI would be:

 `https://github.com∕facebook∕react∕archive∕refs∕tags∕0.14.10.zip`